intoxstudio/restrict-user-access/readme.txt

 ###🛡️ WordPress Security Enhancements

 * **WP REST API Content Protection**
-Enforces PoLA to minimize attack surfaces and stop threat actors from harvesting your data
+Enforces Principle of Least Privilege to minimize attack surfaces and stop threat actors from harvesting your data
 * **How to display content in lists**
 Display excerpts only or hide content when post types are displayed in blog, archives, search results, lists, etc.